HuangGahow/Trading-Support-Tools/README.md

 You could use Pyinstaller to transform .py to exe.

-Remainder:
+## Tips:

-Use a virtual enviroment will avoid creating too large size of file.
+You could use a virtual enviroment will avoid creating too large size of file.

 Due to Pyinstaller will package all modules in your py environment, creating a new virtual enviroments without installing unnessesary modules will helps a lot.

-Example:
+## Example:

 #create virtual environment